informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `source`: The source path.
 It can either be a column or a foreign key path to a column in another table.
 You can find more information in [the column directive document](column-directive.md#source).
 - `sourcekey`: Allows referring to any of the defined `sources` in the [`source-definitions`](#tag-2019-source-definitions) annotation.
 - `entity`: If the source column is key of the table, setting this attribute to `false` will force the scalar mode.
 Otherwise the column directive will be in entity mode.
 - `aggregate`: The aggregate function that should be used for getting an aggregated result.
-Applicaple only to read-only non-filter context of `visible-columns` annotation.
+Applicable only to read-only non-filter context of `visible-columns` annotation.
 The available aggregate functions are `min`, `max`, `cnt`, `cnt_d`, `array`, and `array_d`.
   - `array` will return ALL the values including duplicates associated with the specified columns.
 For data types that are sortable (e.g integer, text), the values will be sorted alphabetically or numerically.
 Otherwise, it displays values in the order that it receives from ERMrest.
 There is no paging mechanism to limit what's shown in the aggregate column, therefore please USE WITH CARE as it can incur performance overhead and ugly presentation.
   - `array_d` will return distinct values.
-It has the same performance overhead as `array`, so pleas USE WITH CARE.
+It has the same performance overhead as `array`, so please USE WITH CARE.
   - Using `array` or `array_d` aggregate in entity mode will provide an array of row-names instead of just the value of the column.
 Row-names will be derived from the `row_name/compact` context.

 #### 2. Presentation properties